-Brooke Henderson headlines Canadian Women’s Open
+Brooke Henderson headlines strong field for Canadian Women’s Open

 “I took at least seven days off and didn’t touch a club,” said Sharp, who returned to Canada after the British Open wrapped on Aug.
 6. “Went to cottage country, hung out with some friends and really took some downtime and then I got back into it last week.”

 Many players at the event will wear yellow ribbons in memory of Canadian golfing legend Dawn Coe-Jones, who died Nov.
-12 at age 56 after a battle with cancer.
+12 at the age of 56 after a battle with cancer.

 Coe-Jones, from Campbell River, B.C., won three LPGA Tour events, played in the Canadian national championship over 20 times and was inducted into the Canadian Golf Hall of Fame in 2003.

-“I don’t want anybody to ever forget her,” said Kane.
+“I don’t want anybody to ever forget her,” Kane said.
 “I leaned on Dawn probably more than Dawn realized, and looked to Dawn for a kick in the butt when I needed to.”Report Typo/Error